NBISweden/module-openrefine-dm-practices/_episodes/02-working-with-openrefine.md

 > > 1.
 On the `location 1` column, click the down arrow and then `Edit column` > `Rename this column`.
 > > 2.
 Type `geographic location (country)` into the box that appears.
 If you type anything that is already used as a column name elsewhere, a pop-up will appear that says `Another column already named [name]`.
 Note that column names are case sensitive.
 If you capitalize the initial (or any) letter, it will be recognized as a unique name.
 > > You should now have three new columns called `geographic location (country)`, `geographic location (region and locality)`, and `geographic location (city)`
 > > 3.
 Hover the mouse over a cell in `geographic location (city)` named `Torino`.
 Notice the `edit` function becoming available.
 Click on `edit`, type in `Turin` and select `Apply to All Identical Cells`.
-All occurences of `Torino` are now replaced with `Turin`.
+All occurrences of `Torino` are now replaced with `Turin`.
 Also notice there might be leading whitespaces in most of the names for `geographic location (city)`.
 We will deal with those in the next section.
 > >
 > {: .solution}
 {: .challenge}